Wesel station: Construction of the Haltern–Venlo railway and expansion of the railway facilities

 It quickly became apparent that the station was not able to cope with the increased traffic despite the expansion.
 It turned out to be a problem that trains of the Venlo Railway in each direction could not be processed at the same time, and that the two main tracks to/from Oberhausen had to be blocked so that passengers could cross the tracks to the platforms.
-The curve towards Haltern was only useable at low speed.
+The curve towards Haltern was only usable at low speed.
 The entrance building no longer coped with traffic after the extra lines were commissioned.
 Immediately after the nationalisation of the CME in 1880, the newly founded Königliche Eisenbahn-Direktion (Royal Railway Directorate, KED) of Cologne of the Prussian state railways (Preußische Staatseisenbahnen), which was responsible for railway facilities on the east (right) bank of the Rhine, started to renovate them.
 In order to separate the traffic of the two main lines, it moved the Venlo Railway facilities to the west side of the entrance building, which used up the last remaining space between the station and the fortifications.
 The Haltern curve was slightly reduced by widening of the platform.
 However, the Venlo Railway and the Oberhausen line intersected with different curve radii, each lying in the inner curve, which meant that the points could only be used at reduced speed.
 The entrance building was replaced by a larger building in the same place and as a result of the renovation it was now on an island between tracks and was accessible via a level crossing.
 The other high-rise structures such as the water tower, storerooms and workshops were also renovated during the renovation in the early 1880s.
 The first signal boxes were put into operation from 1881.
 The section between Sterkrade and Wesel was duplicated by 1886.
 The Venlo Railway between Wesel and Büderich was duplicated by 1899.
 The State railways replaced the old engine shed by a permanent eight-track roundhouse from 1895 to 1898.

 By the turn of the century, the station building had an overall roof.
 The additional platform tracks on the Oberhausen and Venlo lines were equipped with platform canopies around 1904.
 A separate station section had to be built south of the level crossing for the Oberhausen–Walsum–Wesel line (Walsumbahn) which opened on 15 October 1912, since there was no space in the station itself to accommodate additional passenger trains.
 The part of the station called Hamborner Bahnhof (referring to Hamborn on the Oberhausen–Walsum–Wesel line) had a platform track with a platform and a bypass track.
 It also had a small entrance building.
 Direct operations were also possible for freight trains using a set of points.